 MANAL AZZI [00:43:12] Yeah, I think it's also due to the international scrutiny that everyone faced one thing at the one point in time and governments were comparing each other regardless of developing or developed and, you know, winners could just rise from anywhere.
-And it was sort of that opportunity for governments to to to, you know, to rise up to this new global challenge and, you know, mark their selves on the world map.
+And it was sort of that opportunity for governments to rise up to this new global challenge and mark their selves on the world map.

 TOM HEAP [00:43:38] Andrew, do you think we might see a more sophisticated understanding of risk emerge from the pandemic?
 Because scientists, epidemiologists are talking about the risk all the time on our media at the moment and politicians, to be fair to them, having a very difficult time balancing those risks.
 Do you think we might end up with a better understanding of risk?

 SARAH CUMBERS [00:44:40] The poll wasn't undertaken by the foundation to generate data.
 It was undertaken to generate action.
-And so we're looking to organizations like the ILO and it's great to have Manale on the stage because it emphasizes the importance of the world response as a data set that can influence action around the globe.
+And so we're looking to organisations like the ILO and it's great to have Manal on the call because it emphasises the importance of the world response as a data set that can influence action around the globe.
 And we're working with a number of other high impact partners to make that change happen.

 TOM HEAP [00:45:04] It's probably a cheeky question, but it strikes me as quite an expensive bit of work to carry out this.